-Cards destined for RAFARS, RNARS, and RSARS Members and for RAFARS sponsored special event stations may be sent totheRAFARSQSLBureau Manager for onward transmission.
-Any cards falling outside the criteria listed below will be returned to the sender PROVIDED there is a Stamped Addressed Envelope (SAE) lodged at the Bureau.
-Failing that, the cards will, regretfully, be destroyed.
+All QSL Cards destined for RAFARS, RNARS or RSARS members and for RAFARS sponsored special event stations should be sent to the RAFARS QSL Bureau Manager.
+Any cards falling outside the criteria will be returned to the sender PROVIDED there is a stamped addressed envelope (SAE) enclosed; failing that, regrettably the cards will be destroyed.

 QSL BUREAU MANAGER RAFARS 898